gianghta/gianghta/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Giang.
-Currently wrapping up my last year as a Computer Science major/Math minor at the University of Cincinnati. \
+Currently wrapping up my last year as a Computer Science major/Math minor at the University of Cincinnati.
-I love all things math and computer science related.
-Lately, most of my interests lie with compiler, blockchain and cryptography.

 ## 📫  Contacts:
 - [LinkedIn](https://www.linkedin.com/in/giang-ta-13b01515a/)